neverabandon80/day-night-recognition/README.md

 3. Adjust `roi_height_ratio` in 0.005 increments until the green rectangle's bottom edge sits exactly on the bonnet top
 4. Validate against 3–5 clips covering day, night, and tunnel scenarios

-See the `★ BONNET LINE ALIGNMENT GUIDE` section in `config.yaml` for full details.
+See the `BONNET LINE ALIGNMENT GUIDE` section in `config.yaml` for full details.

 ## 📄 License